What is Ethereum? Complete Guide 2026 for Beginners

 Essential Precautions

-- ✅ Report your gains: respect tax laws
+- Report your gains: comply with tax laws

-Ethereum is pursuing an ambitious roadmap aiming to increase capacity to 100,000 transactions per second, reduce fees to near zero, and become the global infrastructure of Web3.
-Vitalik Buterin and the community are working on multiple fronts.
+Ethereum is pursuing an ambitious roadmap aimed at increasing capacity to 100,000 transactions per second, reducing fees to nearly zero, and becoming the global Web3 infrastructure.
+Vitalik Buterin and the community are working on several fronts.

 Roadmap 2025-2030